JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Dialogue/Dialogue Flow.md

 "You must have a good reason though to come all this way around this time of the day."

 **Player:**
-"My nephew has been missing"
+"My nephew has been missing..."

 **Driver:**
+"Yea, three people went missing a few days ago.
+I fear that one of them might be... the body that was found."

+**Driver:**
 “Anyway… your stop is here.
 I finish my shift at 4 AM sharp.
 I’ll swing by and pick you up then.
 Don’t be late.
-And be careful, the forest isn't the same at night.”
+And be careful, the forest isn't the same at night.
+I hope you find your niece.”

 **Player:**
 “Thanks for the ride.
-I’ll make it back by then.”
+I’ll make sure to be back by then.”

 **Driver:**
 “…Just stay on the trail.
 Don't wander off too much.”